-One of the most neglected aspects of short-term therapy is assigning homework through which patients can facilitate means of controlling or eliminating self-defeating patterns.
+One of the most neglected aspects of psychotherapy is assigning homework through which patients can facilitate means of controlling or eliminating self-defeating patterns.
 It is often assumed that the lessons absorbed in the therapist's office will automatically carry over into everyday life.
 This cherished hope does not always come to pass.
 The average patient generally dissociates the learnings in the therapist's office from behavior at home, at school, at work, and in the community.
-After psychologically stripping oneself during a session, outside the patient puts back on the familiar neurotic suit of clothes.
+After psychologically purging oneself during a session, outside the office the patient often slips back into familiar patterns.
 It can be helpful, therefore, in consolidating therapeutic gains to insist that therapy does not stop with the exit from the treatment room.
 The patient must put into practice what is learned during the sessions in order for any change to register itself permanently.
 And when treatment has ended, the patient will certainly need to reinforce new modes of coping by continuing homework; otherwise, in returning to the customary environment, relapse may be inevitable.